Here's a list of recommended resources that I've personally used.

 XLR to USB Converter: Blue Microphones Icicle XLR to USB Mic Converter/Mic Preamp

-Cover Design: OctagonLab - I was extremely pleased with the artwork I received from this comapny.
+Cover Design: OctagonLab - I was extremely pleased with the artwork I received from this company.
 It needed very minor tweaks and they delivered the product fast.

 Editor: Tami S. Parker